My Day at the Vet’s Office Was Amazing

 This is not your run-of-the-mill bird.
-Casey speaks in short sentences, having the intelligence almost equivalent to your five-year-old brother or sister.
-Unfortunately though, he has developed an obsessive-compulsive personality disorder, which causes numerous challenges for his owner and himself.
+Casey speaks in short sentences, having an intelligence almost equivalent to your five-year-old brother or sister.
+Unfortunately, he has developed an obsessive-compulsive personality disorder, which causes numerous challenges for his owner and himself.
 Due to his rather weird behaviour, Casey requires much psychotherapy and medication.
-Strange, repetitive body actions cause him to hurt himself, which constantly worries his owners.
+Strange, repetitive body actions cause him to hurt himself, which worries his owners constantly.

 Enter Dr. Markus Luckwaldt, a veterinarian practitioner, who specializes in small animals, primarily avian and exotic animals.
-Not only is Casey apparently in excellent hands but, so is his owner, Paul Smith, who is immediately put at ease through the compassion and understanding demonstrated by this veterinarian.
-Now, I must say, Casey is not actually a small bird, and I too needed the reassurance from the vet that all was fine as we crammed into the examining room, three adults and an uncaged cockatoo.
+Not only is Casey in excellent hands, but so is his owner, Paul Smith, who is immediately put at ease through the compassion and understanding demonstrated by this veterinarian.
+Now I must say, Casey is not actually a small bird, and I too needed reassurance from the vet that all was fine as three adults and an uncaged cockatoo crammed into the examining room.

 “Look at your beautiful feathers, Casey, and how gorgeous you look.
 It’s okay big guy.
 You are being a very good boy, Casey,” said the doctor while he closely examined Casey’s wing, which was chewed to the bone, exposing open, red sores.
-This was caused by excessive over-preening and, simply indicates a bird who is never happy with the state of his feathers…a bad hair day taken to extremes!
-For good measure, the nose is cleaned (the contents of which are fed back to Casey to develop trust between vet and pet.
-Yuck!), and dentistry work is performed in and around the mouth and beak.
+This was caused by excessive over-preening and indicates a bird who is never happy with the state of his feathers, a bad hair day taken to extremes!
+For good measure, the nose is cleaned (the contents of which are fed back to Casey to develop trust between vet and pet) and dentistry work is performed in and around the mouth and beak.

 A Career in Veterinary Medicine